by Andrea M. Darcy

 5. Better yet, lead by example.

 Often the best way to encourage someone to work on their psychological wellbeing is to work on your own.
-If your issues with your partner have been there in some form since the beginning, it’s inevitable you have a matching issue to deal with yourself.
+If your issues with your partner have been there in some form since the beginning, it’s inevitable you have matching issues to deal with yourself.

 Even if you don’t go to therapy just yet, start by looking at ways you can take care of yourself mentally and emotionally.
-Coud your self-care regime use some work?
+Could your self-care regime use some work?
 Do you need to invest time in getting to know more about yourself through some journaling, or starting a mindfulness practise?
 Are there any self-help books that seem right for you?
+Do you need to finally deal with your money issues?

 6. Be patient – it’s their choice, not yours.